 The survey mentioned above collected a mix of qualitative and quantitative information about user profiles, workflows, and behaviors.
 Aside from that, we also had one-on-one interviews.
 Overall, we collected data from:

 Most respondents work at organizations that have 1-50 developers, though we’ve interacted with many users who work at larger organizations (1000+ developers).
-Almost all survey respondents have deployed in production with Kubernetes, which tells us about their organizational maturity and level of Kuberenetes knowledge.
+Almost all survey respondents have deployed in production with Kubernetes, which tells us about their organizational maturity and level of Kubernetes knowledge.

 Operating systems are a mix of Windows, Mac, and Linux, with most skewing towards Linux.
 We found that there aren’t many users running Octant on the private cloud.